isomerpages/mccy-iccs/index.md

       alt: ICCS2019
   - infopic:
       title: Community Experience
-      description: This immersive programme provides delegates an opportunity to experience Singapore’s interracial and interreligious harmony policies in action.
+      description: The Community Exploration series, which provides opportunities to visit Singapore's places of worship and learn about our diverse communities, runs till Nov 22.
-      button: READ MORE
+      button: HOW TO SIGN UP
       alt: Community
       url: /CommunityExperience
       image: /images/RT_CE 1 -77.jpg